Configuring Azure Event Hub Connectors

 16. (Optional) Use Custom Event Sources to set up customized event sources that pull specific types of data from Azure Event Hub.

-1. Enter a name for the Event Source Name that is unique within the connector.
-The name will be used for setting the msg_class in the following format: azure_<customer defined name delimited with underscores>.
+2. In the Custom Event Sources (optional) area, enter a name for the Event Source Name that is unique within the connector.
+The name will be used for setting the msg_class in the following format: azure_<customer defined name>.

 The order of the event sources in the list dictates the content type that will be matched first.
 The custom event source that appears in the list at the top will match first, meaning that the one added last will match first.